mheene/bufrValidationDashboard/README.md

 That's it.
 The dashboard runs in a tomcat container on your computer on port 8888.

+You can find the image [here](https://hub.docker.com/r/mheene/bufrvalidationdashboard)

 Installation
 ============
 The directory Servlet-Version contains the BUFR Validation Dashboard.

-Copy the file build.properties-template to build.properties and change the to your local installation.
+Copy the file build.properties-template to build.properties and change the content to your local installation.
 At least you need to change catalina.home to your local installation.
 If you need a proxy to acces the internet configure the proxy setting in file /web/WEB-INF/web.xml

 Create Distribution
 ===================
+Simply type

 ant dist

-You will find the distribution in the directory dist.
+and you will find the distribution in the directory dist.
 If you run tomcat and changed in the build.properties the variable catalina.home then

 ant deploy